opacut/Randolph/Documents/Bugs.md

 * [x] Crows don't restart facing the right direction
 * [x] Bats animation playing even when static and doesn't reset
 * [x] Mountains Area 2, if R dies with seed or pit in inventory, apple won't reset but fall down through the canvas
+* [x] When you walk through door, Randolph transports to other location before camera shift
+* [x] Hanging rope does not reset when randolph dies in airship
+* [x] The tutorial does not end with the story screen
+* [x] Nullref exception if game is restarted while player is on `ClimbableRope`